mehdihadeli/movie-search-application/readme.md

     throw new MovieNotFoundException(query.Id);
 ```

-Also for handling exception and correct status code for our web api response I Used [Hellang.Middleware.ProblemDetails](https://www.nuget.org/packages/Hellang.Middleware.ProblemDetails/) package and I config and map all our needed exceptions and their corresponding status code in our Infrastructure layer and [AddInfrastructure](./src/MovieSearch.Infrastructure/Extensions.cs) method.
+Also for handling exceptions and correct status codes in our web api response, I Used [Hellang.Middleware.ProblemDetails](https://www.nuget.org/packages/Hellang.Middleware.ProblemDetails/) package and I config and map all our needed exceptions and their corresponding status code in our Infrastructure layer and [AddInfrastructure](./src/MovieSearch.Infrastructure/Extensions.cs) method.

 ``` csharp
 services.AddProblemDetails(x =>